yandex-cloud/docs/en/data-proc/operations/jobs-pyspark.md

 ---
-title: "How to manage PySpark jobs in {{ dataproc-full-name }}"
+title: "Tutorial on working with PySpark jobs in {{ dataproc-full-name }}"
-description: "Following this guide you will learn how to manage PySpark jobs in {{ dataproc-full-name }}."
+description: "In this tutorial, you will learn how to manage PySpark jobs in {{ dataproc-full-name }}."
 ---

 # Managing PySpark jobs